MingyuYang-Yale/BENG469/Assignment1/README.md

 # Introduction to HPC

+High Performance Computing (HPC) cluster is a collection of networked computers and data storage.

 ## Log on to the Clusters

 Yale's clusters can only be accessed on the Yale network.
 Therefore, in order to access a cluster from off campus, you will need to first connect to Yale's VPN (https://software.yale.edu/software/cisco-vpn-anyconnect).